Bolivia - BO - BOL - BOL - South America

 Military equipment inventories and acquisitions

-the military is equipped with a mix of mostly older Brazilian, Chinese, European, and US equipment; in recent years, France has been the leading supplier (2023)
+the military is equipped with a mix of mostly older Brazilian, Chinese, European, and US equipment (2024)

 Total water withdrawal